codeforgso/GoVote/.github/CONTRIBUTING.md

 $ npm run start
 ```

-The `npm run start` command should prompt your browser, and beginning running a process on `localhost:3000`; however, the application will not function without appropriate database credentials.
+The `npm run start` command should prompt your browser, and begin running a process on `localhost:3000`; however, the application will not function without appropriate database credentials.
 Contact @blake or at @schaestewart on [Slack](http://slack.codeforgreensboro.org/) for a set of environmental variables to get you connected to our Postgres DB.

 ### Project Details
 The project uses [ReactJS](https://reactjs.org/) as a UI library, and the server runs on NodeJS utilizing the [Express](https://expressjs.com/) framework.
 Our code linting is done with ESLint](https://eslint.org/), and if you have followed the Getting Started steps, any linting errors should be present in your console.
 Please confirm that all linter errors are resolved before [Creating a Pull Request](https://help.github.com/articles/creating-a-pull-request/).